Simplified Issue vs Guaranteed Issue: What's the Difference?

 • Want absolute certainty of approval regardless of your health history

-• Are between ages 45–85 and simply cannot qualify for any other plan
+• Are between ages 45 and 85 and simply cannot qualify for any other plan

 Pincher's Pro Tip

 Always try simplified issue first.
-Even if you have some health concerns, many insurers offer simplified issue to people with managed chronic conditions.
+Many 2026 insurers now offer simplified issue to people with managed chronic conditions like Type 2 diabetes, controlled high blood pressure, or stable depression.
 Qualifying could save you hundreds per year in premiums compared to guaranteed issue.

 A Quick Decision Guide